Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

 \subsection{Numerical Scheme}

-There have already been some implementations of CID schemes for solving the two-dimensional PDE (not containing first order derivatives, unlike \eqref{eqn:VUVEqn}) which is obeyed by the (smooth factor\footnote{The other factor contains non-smooth Heaviside distributions.} in the) $\ell$-multipolar modes of the retarded Green function in Schwarzschild spacetime (see, e.g., Eq.~(C2) in~\cite{Jonsson:2020npo}).
+There have already been some implementations of CID schemes for solving the two-dimensional PDE (not containing first order derivatives, unlike Eq.~\eqref{eqn:VUVEqn}) which is obeyed by the (smooth factor\footnote{The other factor contains non-smooth Heaviside distributions.} in the) $\ell$-multipolar {\it modes} of the retarded Green function in Schwarzschild spacetime (see, e.g., Eq.~(C2) in~\cite{Jonsson:2020npo}).
 Let us briefly discuss these schemes.
-In Ref.~\cite{mark2017recipe}, the authors implemented a scheme (previously proposed by Lousto and Price \cite{Lousto:1997wf}) of order $h^4$, where $2h$ is the stepsize of the grid (see Fig.~\ref{fig:CIDGridM2xS2}).
-In order to calculate the value of the field at a point, their scheme required field data on the immediately ``previous" grid points -- e.g., on the points S, E and W in order to obtain the value of the field at the point $N$ in Fig.~\ref{fig:CIDGridM2xS2}.
-In~\cite{Jonsson:2020npo}, together with collaborators, we extended the scheme in~\cite{mark2017recipe} to order $h^6$ at the expense of requiring the value of the field and of its first-order derivatives at the same grid points as in the lower-order scheme of~\cite{mark2017recipe}.
-More recently, Ref.~\cite{PhysRevD.103.124022} came up with another scheme which they implemented to order $h^6$ (although in principle can be generalized to any higher order) at the expense of requiring the value of the field at more points than in Refs.~\cite{mark2017recipe,Jonsson:2020npo}.
+In Ref.~\cite{mark2017recipe}, the authors implemented a fourth order scheme (previously proposed by Lousto and Price \cite{Lousto:1997wf}), that is, with LTE of order $h^4$, where $2h$ is the stepsize of the grid (see Fig.~\ref{fig:CIDGridM2xS2}).
+In order to calculate the value of a field mode at a point, their scheme required field mode data on the immediately ``previous" grid points -- e.g., on the points S, E and W in order to obtain the value of the field mode at the point $N$ in Fig.~\ref{fig:CIDGridM2xS2}.
+In~\cite{Jonsson:2020npo}, together with collaborators, we extended the scheme in~\cite{mark2017recipe} from fourth to sixth order at the expense of requiring the value of the field mode and of its first-order derivatives at the same grid points as in the lower-order scheme of~\cite{mark2017recipe}.
+More recently, Ref.~\cite{PhysRevD.103.124022} came up with another scheme which they implemented to sixth order (although in principle can be generalized to any higher order) at the expense of requiring the value of the field mode at more points than in Refs.~\cite{mark2017recipe,Jonsson:2020npo}.

-In our current work in PH, the PDE \eqref{eqn:VUVEqn} is also two-dimensional but, unlike in the case of Schwarzschild just reviewed, and as we have emphasized, it contains first order derivatives and it is satisfied by the full field.
-We note that first order derivatives also appear in Schwarzschild spacetime in the PDE satisfied by the full field as well as in the Teukolsky PDE satisfied by multipolar field modes for fields of higher spin~\cite{Teukolsky:1973ha}.
-For solving Eq.~\eqref{eqn:VUVEqn}, we choose to essentially follow the fourth order scheme of Ref.~\cite{Jonsson:2020npo} and adapt it to our specific PDE.
+In our current work in PH, the PDE \eqref{eqn:VUVEqn} is also two-dimensional but, unlike in the case of Schwarzschild just reviewed, and as we have emphasized, it contains first order derivatives and it is satisfied by the {\it full} field (instead of multipolar modes).
+We note that first order derivatives also appear in Schwarzschild spacetime in the PDE satisfied by the full field as well as in the Teukolsky PDE satisfied by multipolar field modes for fields of nonzero spin~\cite{Teukolsky:1973ha}.
+For solving Eq.~\eqref{eqn:VUVEqn}, we choose to essentially follow the fourth order scheme of Ref.~\cite{Jonsson:2020npo} and adapt it to our specific PDE for the full field instead of just its modes.